budapest view over the tower

 The best part of doing a food tour like this is that you get to try more food than any reasonable human would ever get to taste.

-This is perfect for FOMO-havers like myself (and even better when you’re traveling solo and have no travel companion’s plates to mooch off of).
+This is perfect for people who get massive food FOMO like myself (and it’s even better when you’re traveling solo and have no travel companion’s plates to mooch off of).

 Food tours are one of my first ports of call when visiting a city, and I’m so glad I explored Budapest’s food scene more deeply.